whs26/iSeq/README.md

 - Python package: Biopython (To install, open the terminal and type 'pip3 install biopython')

 To-Use:
 1. Download the ‘iSeq’ file and place it at the Desktop (not anywhere else).
-Unzip all the files within the folder.
+Unzip samtools, IGVtools and bowtie2 within the folder.
 2. Open the terminal (you can use search to locate it, just search ‘terminal’)
 3. Inside the terminal, type ‘nano ~/.bash_profile’ (this opens up a word editor called nano and edit a hidden file called .bash_profile)
 4. Type ‘export PATH:$PATH:./Desktop/iSeq’ (the purpose is to add ‘/Desktop/iSeq’ into your default PATH for easy access)